tobua/numic/README.md

 ## Plugins

 In order to automate common changes to native folders, reusable plugins can be installed.
-Any node_module ending in `-numic-plugin` will be treated as such and automatically installed. [icon-numic-plugin](https://npmjs.com/icon-numic-plugin) is an example of a plugin that will automatically create icons in various sizes for Android and iOS.
+Any node_module ending in `-numic-plugin` will be treated as such and automatically installed.
+Currently the following plugins are available:

+- [icon-numic-plugin](https://npmjs.com/icon-numic-plugin) creates icons in various sizes for Android and iOS.
+- [android-sdk-numic-plugin](https://npmjs.com/android-sdk-numic-plugin) checks which Android SDK versions are installed and adapts Gradle configuration to ensure a successful build.

 ### Anatomy of a Plugin